JuliaLavagnini/tm-app/README.md

 # Task Management App

-This task management app is created for a (fictional) web design company called Zentro.
-It is a system for help employees organise their tasks.
-It includes sign in/sign up system, visualisation of all tasks and fully control on user sides.
+Welcome to the Zentro Task Management App documentation!
+This document serves as a comprehensive guide to understanding and utilizing the task management system developed specifically for Zentro, a fictional web design company.
+The Zentro Task Management App is designed to streamline task creation, management, and collaboration within the organization, ultimately enhancing productivity and efficiency.

 ![Task Management App shown on a range of devices](<static/documentation-media/Screenshot 2024-02-12 224638.png>)